 Navigating Wildfire Aftermath

 It may be several days or weeks before you can get back to your home after an evacuation.
-Officials do this to keep you and your family safe.
+Officials may delay your return to keep you and your family safe.
 Practicing precautions after a fire can keep you healthy in the long run.

 Follow these tips: